nochso/phormat/README.md

 ### Fixed
 - Removed const arrays for HHVM compatibility.
 - Do not indent single/double quoted strings.
+- Stop putting property name on new line if it's a single property with wrappable assignment.

 ## 0.1.0 - 2016-04-16